Snack Brands Australia: Roundtable on Sustainable Palm Oil (RSPO)

-In September 2012, Snack Brands became an associated member of the Roundtable on Sustainable Palm Oil (RSPO).
+In September 2012, Snackbrands became an associated member of the Roundtable on Sustainable Palm Oil (RSPO).
 RSPO is a transnational non-profit organisation established to encourage, develop and advance the attainment, production, funding and practise of sustainable palm oil products.

-In 2013, Snack Brands made a publicised commitment to use 100% RSPO certified sustainable palm oil in all manufactured products by 2020, which has been fulfilled; predominantly in the production of Kettle Chips.
+In 2013, Snackbrands made a publicised commitment to use 100% RSPO certified sustainable palm oil in all manufactured products by 2020, which has been fulfilled; predominantly in the production of Kettle Chips.
 In October 2014, they began supply of 100% RSPO certified sustainable palm oil in procurement via the “mass balance” methodology.

-In February 2015, Snack Brands owned Australian manufacturing sites underwent a RSPO certification audit for Segregated Palm oil and gained certification.
+In February 2015, Snackbrands owned Australian manufacturing sites underwent a RSPO certification audit for Segregated Palm oil and gained certification.
 This certification was integrated into the development of the $200 million distribution centre in 2018, with annual audits from RSPO.

-In 2019, Snack Brands used a total volume of 8,560 tonnes of crude and refined palm oil, 100% of which is RSPO certified sustainable.
+In 2019, Snackbrands used a total volume of 8,560 tonnes of crude and refined palm oil, 100% of which is RSPO certified sustainable.